-"At the end of the day, it's a database," said Rathi.
-"It has some featres on top of it, but [looking at blockchain] as a technologist, it is a distributed database with certain characteristics that can play a fundamental role in solving some real business problems."
+“At the end of the day, it’s a database,” said Rathi.
+“It has some features on top of it, but [looking at blockchain] as a technologist, it is a distributed database with certain characteristics that can play a fundamental role in solving some real business problems.”

 “Getting past the pilot stage – everybody who wants to participate needs to do something about their old, paper, EDI-oriented processes,” added Fromm.
 “It’s a challenge for the industry and a big wheel to turn moving forward.”

 Interested in hearing industry leaders discuss subjects like this and sharing their IoT use-cases?
 Attend the IoT Tech Expo World Series events with upcoming shows in Silicon Valley, London and Amsterdam to learn more.